 Picture this: The worst has happened, and you’re burning through your survival food stockpile.
 You’re stuck eating rice and beans for days on end.
 Wouldn’t it be wonderful to gorge on a nice hot serving of chicken pot pie or beef lasagna for a change?

-If you had freeze-dried food, you definitely can.
-That’s exactly why freeze-dried food are so popular among preppers and backpackers lately.
+If you had freeze dried food, you definitely can.
+That’s exactly why freeze dried food is so popular among preppers and backpackers lately.
 These foods retain their taste and nutritional value years after they were packed.
-All you have to do is add hot water to reconstitute a freeze-dried meal.
+All you have to do is add hot water to reconstitute a freeze dried meal.
 Who wouldn’t want some good hot food without the hassle of preparation?

-Mountain House (MH) first supplied quality freeze-dried food to the US Special Forces during the Vietnam conflict.
-50 years later and they’re still at it, expanding their reach not only to the military but to civilians as well.
-Over the years, Mountain House has gained a steady following among preppers, trekkers and backpackers.
+Mountain House (MH) first supplied quality freeze dried food to the US Special Forces during the Vietnam conflict.
+50 years later, and they’re still at it, expanding their reach to civilians.
+Over the years, Mountain House has gained a steady following among preppers, trekkers, and backpackers.

-What makes their food so special?
-For one, they are the only company with a staggering 30-year quality guarantee.
+What makes them in the running as the best freeze dried food company today?
+For one, they’re the only company with a staggering 30-year quality guarantee.
 They also offer a variety of serving options.
 Their food comes in:

 - Single serve packs – good for one serving

 - Pouches – good for 2 servings